mjgasior/cracker-app/README.md

 A problem emerges in local development mode where we would want to utilize all the benefits of Webpack hosting React files and providing HTTPS.
 Because Apollo backend API doesn't have HTTPS defined, the direct calls from React client to Apollo backend would be blocked by the browser due to [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content/How_to_fix_website_with_mixed_content) (one can't call HTTP endpoint while being hosted with HTTPS).
 That is why we have an additional container - `cracker-proxy` which handles the HTTPS termination for communication with the backend.

-The proxy listens on `/api` with HTTPS and proxies the traffic with HTTP to port `:4000` of Apollo API.
-The API and the Apollo GQL playground are still available with a direct `:4000` call.

 1. Use [this](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) instruction to generate SSL certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
 Keep the name of the certificate `fullchain.pem` and `privkey.pem` for the private key, for example, using OpenSSL:

 ```